-- comment on significant year on year changes in reported figures explaining any factors that may have influenced figures; - comment on any areas of the reporting requirement which are not met providing an explanation of why and what plans the company has in place to meet the reporting requirements in future years; - state in their commentary how the dispatch date of the response is recorded especially for copy bills, leaflets or payment cards.
-Details of third party printing should also be included. - explain their policy for using holding replies in response to customer queries in their commentary. - state any sampling method used by the company including how the sample is selected, the size of the sample and how robust it is, and the justification for using a sampling method rather than counting actuals (and when this method will be replaced); - state any assumptions, including those which are made about the response times, for example to particular types of contacts, must be clearly stated in the commentary, together with the reasons for the assumptions; and - provide justification for the confidence grade assigned to each line including an explanation for any changes in confidence grades from previous years.
-Confidence grades should take account of any areas where the company does not meet the reporting requirements.
+- comment on significant year on year changes in reported figures explaining any factors that may have influenced figures; - comment on any areas of the reporting requirements which are not met providing an explanation of why and what plans the company has in place to meet the reporting requirements in future years; - comment on their policy for recording emails/faxes.
+Where the company does not meet the reporting requirements, the company should include details of planned actions and how this is taken account of in confidence grade; - state in their commentary how the dispatch date of the response is recorded especially for copy bills, leaflets or payment cards.
+Details of third party printing should also be included. - describe impact of any postal strikes within the report year in their commentary;

+- explain their policy for using holding replies in response to customer queries in their commentary. - state any sampling method used by the company including how the sample is selected, the size of the sample and how robust it is, and the justification for using a sampling method rather than counting actuals (and when this method will be replaced); - state any assumptions, including those which are made about the response times, for example to particular types of contacts, must be clearly stated in the commentary, together with the reasons for the assumptions; and - provide justification for the confidence grade assigned to each line including an explanation for any changes in confidence grades from previous years.
+Confidence grades should take account of any areas where the company does not meet the reporting requirements. - Ensure methodology is up to date with any new automated services offered on phone or website etc. In commentary include uptake of such services and how these are reported for DG6 for example, action/no action automation.